Research in Sweden

 What are Sweden's leading research areas?

 The challenges we are facing today are complex and global.
 They demand action, but the prerequisites for sustainable development, growth and prosperity are changing.
-It’s clear that research and innovation are important factors for tackling societal issues.
-We need knowledge to find the right solutions.
-And we need to ensure we have the correct tools to implement them.

 The Swedish government realised early on that sustainability was the future and have high ambitions when it comes to the green transition.
 Sweden aims to be one of the most R&D-intensive countries in the world, with both broad and specialised research.